EE3901/EE5901 Sensor Technologies

 As shown in the figure, the essence of the Kalman filter is to merge together information from a physics-based model (the prediction step) with information from the real world (the measurement step).
 This information is merged in such a way that the overall uncertainty is minimised.

-Figure 1: A Kalman filter illustrated through the example of a little robot that needs to know its position in the world. (a) Prediction step: The robot predicts where it should be, based on its knowledge of its speed, etc. (b) Measurement step: The robot uses its sensors to measure its location. (c) Update step: The Kalman filter algorithm combines the prediction and the measurement to produce a high quality estimate of position.
-Zoom:
+A Kalman filter illustrated through the example of a little robot that needs to know its position in the world. (a) Prediction step: The robot predicts where it should be, based on its knowledge of its speed, etc. (b) Measurement step: The robot uses its sensors to measure its location. (c) Update step: The Kalman filter algorithm combines the prediction and the measurement to produce a high quality estimate of position.

 Why use a prediction step?